microsoft/pxt/docs/blog.md

 March 10th, 2020 by [pelikhan](https://github.com/pelikhan)

-Many schools have closed or my soon close to help prevent the spread of illness.
+Many schools have closed or might soon close to help prevent the spread of illness.
 Both educators and students may need to find ways to promote and continue learning without a classroom.
-We thought that it might be helpful to again highlight the learning resources available with MakeCode that can help support online learning.
+We thought that it might be helpful to again highlight the learning resources we have with MakeCode that support online learning.
 **[Continue reading this blog post](/blog/minecraft/online-learning)**

 ## [MakeCode Python is here!](/blog/minecraft/python-release)